Configuring the Cisco Aironet AP 1142

 5. Wireless Network Configuration

-Configure the 2.4 GHz and 5 GHz radios with respective SSIDs.
-The interface Dot11Radio0 is the 802.11N 2.4GHz radio, and Dot11Radio1 is the 802.11N 5GHz radio.
-The Cisco_AP1 will be the SSID for the 2.4GHz band, and Cisco_AP2 will be the SSID for the 5GHz band.
+Configure the 2.4 GHz and 5 GHz radios with their respective SSIDs.
+The interface Dot11Radio0 represents the 802.11N 2.4GHz radio, while Dot11Radio1 represents the 802.11N 5GHz radio.
+For easier identification, assign the SSID Cisco_AP1 to the 2.4GHz band and Cisco_AP2 to the 5GHz band.

 5.1 SSID Cisco_AP1 for 2.4GHZ Radio